Personal Finance Course

 On this page, you will find all the material needed to teach the course.
 This includes a syllabus, comprehensive Lecture Slides, practice quizzes and solutions, and a practice exam.
 The three short videos below explain why studying personal finance is important.
 They can be used at the beginning of the course or throughout it.
 The material provided has been specifically prepared for personal finance educators.
 Teachers of the course may receive the final exam, quizzes, and solutions by emailing their credentials to contact@gflec.org.

-The course was piloted at the George Washington University by Professor Annamaria Lusardi.
+The course was piloted by Professor Annamaria Lusardi.
 The recommended way of teaching the course is outlined in the syllabus and the course material.
 However, educators may opt to modify the syllabus as well as the other material to address specific needs and circumstances.
 As much as possible, lectures are self-contained and do not depend on what was taught in previous lectures, apart from the beginning lectures.

 Bio: Professor Annamaria Lusardi >>